stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 ### BIOS POST Code
-In Poleg, we support a FIFO for monitoring BIOS POST Code.
+In NPCM750, we support a FIFO for monitoring BIOS POST Code.
 Typically, this feature is used by the BMC to "watch" host boot progress via port 0x80 writes made by the BIOS during the boot process.

 **Source URL**